Central business district: Kazakhstan

 In Kazakhstan, central business districts are concentrated primarily in Almaty and Astana, the country's largest cities.
 Almaty, as the former capital and financial hub, hosts the majority of national and international corporate offices, while Astana, the political center, has been developing modern commercial areas alongside government buildings.

 In Almaty, the Nurly Tau Business Center serves as a multifunctional hub, combining office space, residential units, and leisure facilities.
-Covering approximately 300,000 m², it is organized in a "city within a city" layout with class A offices, entertainment spaces, and underground parking.
+Covering approximately 300,000 m^{2}, it is organized in a "city within a city" layout with class A offices, entertainment spaces, and underground parking.
 Other business districts in Almaty include the Esentai Tower and areas along Kabanbai Batyr Avenue, which host financial institutions and corporate headquarters.

-Astana’s main commercial district is the Central Business District, featuring government buildings, banks, and modern office towers, designed to support the city’s rapid urban expansion and status as the national capital.
+Astana's main commercial district is the Central Business District, featuring government buildings, banks, and modern office towers, designed to support the city's rapid urban expansion and status as the national capital.